 When I was a kid, Halloween was never particularly celebrated but all that has changed and more and more events have been gaining in popularity over the years, particularly in our local area, from parties, to trick or treat gatherings.
 Monkey insists we have to decorate the house, and carve a huge scary face in the biggest pumpkin we can buy.
 We also have a ton of sweets in supply for the eager children who knock on the door.

 He is still young, so I am aware that some of the darker elements of Halloween could prove a little too scary for him.
-So when we were invited to experience Chessington’s World of Adventure Resorts Howl ‘O’ Ween spectacular, I was a little sceptical that it would really appeal to the whole family.
+So when we were invited to experience Halloween at Chessington called Howl ‘O’ Ween spectacular, I was a little sceptical that it would really appeal to the whole family.

 For the duration of this half term, the theme park has been transformed into a spooky extravaganza with ghoulish decorations, and new spine-chilling attractions including Trick or Treat Wood, and the Creepy Caves Unearthed.